ham-radio-software/D-Rats/README.md

 If you are just testing the build process, then you need to revert those changes from your local git checkout.

+After a real release is made, the default version in the file d_rats/version.py should have DRATS_VERSION_NUM_DEFAULT set to the current version.

-For a real release, these changes should be pushed as a followup pull request for that branch and merged in.
+The version.py and the towncrier created changes should be pushed as a followup pull request for that branch and merged in.

 Issue 'python -m build'